rmnina/rmnina/README.md

 🔭 I'm a **42-school student** and I've been coding since May 2023.

+🎓 I have a Master's degree in Digital Law and used to work as an IT jurist.

 🌱 I’m currently perfecting my learning of the **C language** and I'll soon be diving into **C++**.

 🚀 I'm a science enjoyer, and would love to **build spaceships** or work in **astrophysics**.